 Additional summertime picnic foods:

-*Crunchy Baked Italian Chicken Legs (pictured below and featured in the video)
+*Crunchy Baked Italian Chicken Legs (featured in the video)

 Crunchy Breaded Baked Italian Chicken Legs are juicy and flavorful.
 Pack them in your summertime picnic basket and everyone will be happy!

 *Chicken Avocado Picnic Wraps (not shown)

 What I love about this recipe for Chicken Avocado Wraps for Picnics & On-The-Go Eating is that it’s not really a recipe at all.
 It’s more a method for wrapping and rolling sandwiches.
 I just happen to love the combination of chicken and avocado, and hopefully, you do too.

 Sweet strawberries, tart sun-dried tomatoes, and fresh basil mingle together nicely in this sweet and savory Strawberry Basil Salad.
 They’re then dressed with light and tasty balsamic vanilla vinegar and topped with almond slices.